splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 *********************************************************************************************

 .. meta::
-  :description: This topic provides an onboarding tutorial that walks you through setting up the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and visualizing your Kubernetes cluster data using Splunk Observability Cloud.
+  :description: Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and visualize your Kubernetes cluster data using Splunk Observability Cloud.

-This quick start tutorial walks you through the following steps to start monitoring your Kubernetes platform using :ref:`Splunk Observability Cloud <get-started-infrastructure>` and related features in under 20 minutes.
+Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and start monitoring your Kubernetes platform using :ref:`Splunk Observability Cloud <get-started-infrastructure>`.

 :strong:`Step 1`: Install the Splunk Distribution of OpenTelemetry Collector for Kubernetes